OliverEarly2006/Darts_scoreboard/README.md

-# Darts_scoreboard
+# Darts scoreboard
-Python program to track scores and player averages in 501 darts A Python program that automates scoring and tracks player averages in a game of 501 darts.
+Python program that automates scoring and tracks player averages in a game of 501 darts.
-Built as a personal project to develop programming skills, apply logical problem-solving and I enjoy playing darts.
+Built as a personal project to practice programming skills, logical problem-solving, and apply maths in code.

 ## Features
 - Supports two players in a game of 501.
 - Calculates and displays each player's running score.